OpenModelica/OpenModelica/doc/UsersGuide/source/omedit.rst

 -  Optional Features

-  -  *Enable instance API* - Enables/disables the use of json based instance api.
+  -  *Disable new instance-based graphical editing of models* - Enables/disables the use of instance-based graphical editing.
-     The instance API enables the features like conditional connectors, dialog enable, replaceable etc.
+     The instance-based graphical editing enables features like parameter-dependent conditional connectors, conditional dialog enable, replaceable classes and models, etc. It also provides much faster rendering than the previously implemented graphical editing framework.
+     This feature has been thoroughly tested, but it could still have some issues;
+     in case the graphical rendering of models fails (blank screen) or is not correct, you can disable the instance-based editing and fall back to the old editing framework.
+     In that case, please open a ticket on the `OpenModelica issue tracker <https://github.com/OpenModelica/OpenModelica/issues/new/choose>`_ so we can fix the issue for the next release.

 Libraries Options
 ~~~~~~~~~~~~~~~~~